bretamyers/FabricTools/CapacityAutoScale/README.md

 ## How to Deploy
 - Log into **[app.fabric.microsoft.com](https://app.fabric.microsoft.com/home?experience=data-engineering)** and navigate to the Data Engineering persona.
-- Within the Data Engineering persona landing page, click on the "Import notebook" icon.
+- Within the Data Engineering persona landing page, click on the **Import notebook** icon.
 - Upload the **NB_CapacityAutoScale.ipynb** file.
 This will upload the notebook to the Fabric workspace.
-- Update the parameters within the NB_CapacityAutoScale notebook.
+- In first cell, update the parameters within the NB_CapacityAutoScale notebook.
+- In the second cell, update the **tenantId**, **clientId**, and **secret** values to match those of the service principal.
+Note, the notebook includes code to acquire values from an Azure Key Vault if you want to keep the crendentials of the service principal secure.
 - Schedule the notebook to run by clicking on the **Run** tab at the top and click on the **Schedule** button.
 Turn on the scheduled run and add a frequency for how often you want to the notebook to run.

 <br>